llord1/llord1.github.io/07c-PoliceSurvey.md

 First Language [Formal education (requirement/elective);  Informal education (hobby); Informal education (family & friends)]

-*9. Please indicate any additional languages you use to communicate and your proficiency.
-Note: Selecting only "listen (understand)" encompasses scenarios where one can comprehend but not converse in a language.
+*9. Please indicate any secondary languages you use to communicate and your proficiency.
+Note: "Listen/ Understand" can include scenarios where you can comprehend but not converse in a language.
 (Very well, Well, Not well, Not at all, Not applicable)*

 [Second Language (2nd most often used at home & elsewhere)]